 Electrical engineering doctoral degree programs may be taken through the engineering departments at many 4-year universities.
 These programs cover several topics integrating computer science with electrical systems.

-Some doctoral candidates look for programs that offer financial support through teaching assistantships, research assistantships or fellowships.
-Those interested in completing the degree quickly should search for schools that also provide financial assistance for the summer term.
+- Doctoral candidates may want to look for programs that offer financial support through teaching assistantships, research assistantships or fellowships.

 Ph.D. in Electrical Engineering